 1/4 tsp. kosher salt

 1/4 cup soy sauce

 4 tbsp. of sauce mix (from above) + 2 tbsp. cornstarch

 1 cup cornstarch (to coat fish)

 1. Place fish in shallow dish and sprinkle with 1 tbsp. each of chopped cilantro, scallion, ginger, garlic, and marinade ingredients.
 Cover with plastic wrap and place in refrigerator 30 minutes to 1 hour.

 2. Coat fish slices lightly in cornstarch just before frying.

 3. Heat skillet over medium high heat.
 Add 1 cup of oil (1/2 inch depth) until very hot.
 Add fish slices in batches (do not overcrowd pan) and cook about 1 minute; carefully turn slices over.
-Sole is delicate and can break apart easily.
+If using sole, it is delicate and can break apart easily so handle with care.
 Cook another 1 minute until fish is lightly browned.
 Remove to plate lined with paper towel to drain.
 Cook remaining fish in same manner until all done.